ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0048-the-collapse-architecture-of-thailands-private-schools.md

 - rebalance funding mechanisms
 - mitigate land‑value pressures

-The absence of coordinated intervention reinforces the contraction trend.
+The absence of coordinated intervention contributes to the continuation of the contraction trend.

 -----